A conversation with Asha Praver, spiritual director of Ananda Sangha in Palo Alto, California, and the Ananda Community in Mountain View

 Those are real questions, and the short answer is “No, it’s not a problem.”
 It’s not a problem because there’s nothing about the life we lead that encourages you to enter an unreal world or cut yourself off from society.

-In that sense, we do live a little apart from society, but it’s a personal choice, based on our spiritual values, plus analyzing what we think is a waste of time, or worse.
+In that sense, we do live a little apart from society, but it’s a personal choice based on our spiritual values and on analyzing what we think is a waste of time or worse.
 Collectively, we support each other in that.
 You can live and be active here, and no one will know that you didn’t see the last episode of the latest hot sitcom.
 It won’t matter, and it will never come up.

 And that’s another serious question.
 But, really, what gives us the capacity to cope?
 Is it being so adjusted to the crowd that we can swim along without being noticed?
 Or is it developing the inner strength to discern the best choices among our options and act on them.

-Q: The people who work at the front desk at East West Bookshop have remarked that they feel a greater degree of interaction with the public than when they’ve worked in other retail businesses, because they’re consciously trying to relate to the customers as friends, rather than only sell them goods.
+Q: The people who work at the front desk at East West have remarked that they feel a greater degree of interaction with the public than when they’ve worked in other retail businesses, because they’re consciously trying to relate to the customers as friends, rather than just sell them goods.

 Asha: It’s true.
 And the fact that we have ninety close friends in the community forces us to interact much more frequently with “the world,” so to speak, than most people who don’t even know their neighbors.

-Moreover, the majority who live here and have “regular,” non-Ananda jobs, go out every morning and spend all day interacting with others.
+Moreover, the majority who live here and have “regular” non-Ananda jobs go out every morning and spend all day interacting with others.
 So the idea that we’re somehow isolated from reality or the wider society is a complete myth.
 We’re living a normal life, except that we get to come home to a wonderful place at the end of the day.